Email Processing in Lua

 repack_message

-Arbitrary message about the reasons of the message (or its parts) repacking.
+Arbitrary message about the reasons for repacking the message (or its parts).
 It is added to the final message (can be absent).

 String